-Here's what's in it for your back.
+Because here's what's in it for your back.

 So you can see that exercising in water has many benefits, and you have two options if this sounds good to you.

-Firstly you could join a water aerobics class.
+Firstly, you could join a water aerobics class.

 These are commonplace in most local pools nowadays and can be a really fun activity to take part in.

-They are basically like doing an aerobics class in the water and are high energy and accompanied by loud music.
+As they are basically like doing an aerobics class in the water and are high energy and accompanied by loud music.

-As I said they are great fun and can be a great place to meet new friends.
+And can be a great place to meet new friends.

-Secondly you could try aquatic therapy.
+Or alternatively you could try aquatic therapy.

-Unlike the class format of water aerobics, aquatic therapy is usually done on a one-to-one basis with a qualified therapist.
+As unlike the class format of water aerobics, aquatic therapy is usually done on a one-to-one basis with a qualified therapist.

-This makes it great for people rehabilitating after injuries.
+Which makes it great for people rehabilitating after injuries.

 But it can also be a great option if you want to strengthen your core but find normal core exercises too painful.

-And exercising in the pool is fun too so it's a win-win!
+And exercising in the pool is fun too, so it's a win-win!

 9. Tai Chi

-This final activity in this list is a bit more out of left field.
+The final activity in this list is a bit more out of left field.

 But don't rule it out too quickly because tai chi can be a great way of reducing your back pain.

-This is another gentle, low-impact activity so it's great no matter what age or fitness level you are at.
+This is another gentle, low-impact activity, so it's great no matter what age or fitness level you are at.